 Strict liability is just like it sounds — strict.
-The jury doesn’t take into account whether the defendant could have or should have done anything differently to avoid the accident.
+The strict liability definition is that the jury doesn’t take into account whether the defendant could have or should have done anything differently to avoid the accident.
 They don’t think about whether the defendant caused the accident on purpose.
-When a case falls under strict liability, the only things that matter are that the victim got hurt because of something the defendant did.
+When a personal injury case falls under strict liability, the only things that matter are that the victim got hurt because of something the defendant did.

 What Do You Have to Prove to Win a Strict Liability Case?